crimson-rain/iris/README.md

   <em>Summer Wars (2009)</em>
 </p>

-**Intelligent Response and Interaction System (IRIS)** is a system used to generate emergent, dynamic and contextually aware dialogue and interactions for NPCs using LLMs.
-Aiming to move beyond just static, pre-written lines by allowing NPCs to responsd dynamically and adapt their dialogue based on player interactions, world events and character personalities.
+**Intelligent Response and Interaction System (IRIS)** is a system used to generate emergent, dynamic, and contextually aware interactions for NPCs using LLMs.
+It aims to move beyond static, pre-written lines by allowing NPCs to respond dynamically and adapt their interactions with the player based on player choices, world events, and character personalities.

 ## Getting Started
 Clone the Repo...